 There are a lot of Jeopardy! games.
 I mean a lot of them.
 MobyGames doesn’t even list all of them.
 Plus for a game as simple as Jeopardy!, there isn’t much to say about each one.
 So I decided to go smaller.
 Much smaller.

 Today, I’m gonna talk about Jeopardy! on the Game Boy.
 Jeopardy! was one of the few game show games that made it to Nintendo’s greenscale handheld in 1991, alongside Wheel of Fortune.
 Naturally GameTek published this outing, and it boasted “Over 1,500 new questions!” on the box.
-Though technically they’re answers, but I’m not gonna get too nitpicky here.
+Though considering the show they should’ve boasted “1,500 new answers,” but I’m not gonna get too nitpicky here.

 But enough reminiscing.
-Let’s play Jeopardy! on the Game Boy.
+This is Jeopardy! on the Game Boy.

 We’re off to a rough start where it shows these three options: Play against the computer, go head to head, or use a link cable to go head to head.
 The problem with the last one is that it’s ultimately pointless.
 Jeopardy! is not an intense head-to-head game like Tetris or Dr. Mario, and you already have a two players on one system option already in place.
 It just seems like a feature they slapped onto the box just to say they had it.

 Notice that so far I’ve mentioned only two players.
 Well, here’s why.

 As opposed to allowing three players, like every other Jeopardy! game in existence, this game is two players only.
 This is baffling, considering it probably wouldn’t be hard to support three players on the handheld.
 Oh well, let’s move on.